 U.S. Citizenship and Immigration Services (USCIS)

 Due to the outbreak of the Coronavirus, USCIS announced on March 18, 2020 that they cancelled all interviews and visits to the USCIS immigration offices to protect everyone’s health and safety.
-Previously, they had announced that they would temporarily close until April 1, 2020 but since then they have extended their date to June 3, 2020.
+Previously, they had announced that they would temporarily close until April 1, 2020 but then they extended their date to June 3, 2020.
 As of June 4, 2020, USCIS immigration offices have opened for interviews and office visits.

 You may ask yourself, “well what does that mean for my immigration case?”
 “Is it on pause or on hold during the pandemic of the Coronavirus?”
 To answer this question, no, your case is not put on hold during the pandemic of the Coronavirus.
 Immigration officers are still working and continue to review your application.
 Therefore, you may still continue working with your attorney to submit your application and if you don’t have an attorney and would like to begin an immigration case, please don’t hesitate and contact one of our Franco Law Group attorneys at 213.200.1505.